supermarsx/smsgate/readme.md

 4) Use "Provision from server" if you have a remote config URL.
 5) Send an SMS to the device and verify it appears in the web UI.

+In-app settings (recommended):
+- Settings > Behavior: enable SMS listener, foreground relay, start on boot, and WebSocket presence.
+- Settings > Server: set Remote config URL (optional) plus auth header/value and signature header/secret if you secure provisioning.
+  - Signature format: HMAC SHA-256 of the response body, sent as hex or `sha256=<hex>` in the chosen header.

 Change the variables to suit your preferences, on these files:

 ```